-WHY THIS INFORMA-TION IS IMPORTANT
+WHY THIS INFORMATION IS IMPORTANT

 Alcohol is a major contributor to motorcycle crashes, particularly fatal crashes.
 Studies show that 40% to 45% of all riders killed in motorcycle crashes had been drinking.
-Only onethird of those riders had a blood alcohol concentration above legal limits.
+Only one-third of those riders had a blood alcohol concentration above legal limits.
 The rest had only a few drinks in their systems - enough to impair riding skills.
 In the past, drug levels have been harder to distinguish or have not been separated from drinking violations for the traffic records.
 But riding "under the influence" of either alcohol or drugs poses physical and legal hazards for every rider.

-problem among motorcyclists as it is among automobile drivers.
+Drinking and drug use is as big a problem among motorcyclists as it is among automobile drivers.
 Motorcyclists, however, are more likely to be killed or severely injured in a crash.
 Injuries occur in 90% of motorcycle crashes and 33% of automobile crashes that involve abuse of substances.
 On a yearly basis, 2,100 motorcyclists are killed and about 50,000 seriously injured in this same type of crash.
 These statistics are too overwhelming to ignore.
+By becoming knowledgeable about the effects of alcohol and other drugs you will see that riding and substance abuse don't mix.
+Take positive steps to protect yourself and prevent others from injuring themselves.